 The air pushes up.

-Since the 'stick' cannot be pushed back, the gutta percha and cement can, and now at the bottom of the prep you have the insertion tool and compressed air.
+Since the stick cannot be pushed back, but the gutta percha and cement can, at the bottom of the prep you have the insertion tool and compressed air.

 No gutta percha.